 Other price risk is the risk that the value of financial instruments will fluctuate as a result of changes in market prices (other than those arising from interest rate or currency risk), whether caused by factors specific to an individual investment, its issuer, or all factors affecting all instruments traded in a market or segment.
 The Fund's most significant exposure to other price risk arises from its investments in equity securities.
 Net assets per unit varies as the value of the securities in the Fund varies.
 The Fund has no control over the factors that affect the value of the securities in the Fund, including factors that affect all of the companies in the banks and life insurance industries.
-The Fund's market risk is managed by taking a long-term perspective and utilizing an option writing program.
+The Fund's market risk is managed by taking a long-term perspective and utilizing an option writing program, as well as by the use of purchased put options.

-Approximately 108 percent (2009 - 109 percent) of the Fund's net assets held at December 31, 2010 were publicly traded equities.
-If equity prices on the exchange increased or decreased by 10 percent as at December 31, 2010, the net assets of the Fund would have increased or decreased by \$3.7M (2009 - \$5.8M) respectively or 10.8 percent (2009 - 10.9 percent) of the net assets, all other factors remaining constant.
+Approximately 105 percent (2010 - 108 percent) of the Fund's net assets held at December 31, 2011 were publicly traded equities.
+If equity prices on the exchange increased or decreased by 10 percent as at December 31, 2011, the net assets of the Fund would have increased or decreased by \$2.6M (2010 - \$3.7M) respectively or 10.5 percent (2010 - 10.8 percent) of the net assets, all other factors remaining constant.
 In practice, actual trading results may differ and the difference could be material.